MAYA (celia) OWEN

 Her poems have been nominated for the Pushcart Prize and Best of the Net anthologies; longlisted for Palette Poetry’s Emerging Poet Prize, Foundlings Press’ Ralph Angel Poetry Prize (selected by Mary Ruefle); and highlighted in Frontier Poetry’s list of Exceptional Poetry From Around the Web.

-She makes art pop for outsiders as Maya Celia, and is currently working on her debut EP with Iona Catherine Productions.
+She now makes art pop for outsiders as Maya Celia, and is currently working on her debut EP with Iona Catherine Productions.

 If you meet her at a party, she will tell you she is Mad, gay, Jewish, and once broke into the British Museum inside a wooden horse.
 She hopes one day to see a whale in real life.